-Cannabis extracts, or concentrates, can provide a smoke-free alternative to consuming dried cannabis, but there are many considerations when it comes to extracts, including the amount you should consume and the potency.
+Cannabis concentrates can provide a smoke-free alternative to consuming dried cannabis, but there are many considerations when it comes to concentrates, including the amount you should consume and the potency.
 Here’s what you need to know — and why you should always buy legal.

 The type of cannabis product and consumption method — inhaling or ingesting — depends on the desired effect and your experience with consuming cannabis.

-The way you consume cannabis extracts will alter the onset, duration and intensity of effects, so even if you have consumed cannabis before, start low and go slow.
-Also choose products that are lower in THC or higher in cannabidiol, or CBD, to counter some of the effects of THC.
+The way you consume cannabis concentrates will alter the onset, duration and intensity of effects, so even if you have consumed cannabis before, start low and go slow.

 To avoid consuming too much, start with a very small amount, especially if you are trying a new product, and wait at least two hours to see how it affects your body before taking more.